syauqinrm/chef.io/README.md

 ## Learning More

-If you’re interested in getting hands-on experience, go to the directory [Chef](./Chef/) for tutorials, information about formal training resources.
+If you’re interested in getting hands-on experience, you can go to the [Chef](./Chef/) directory for tutorials, and demonstration information.

 For further reading and detailed information, visit the [Chef.io Official Documentation](https://docs.chef.io/), which provide comprehensive guides and best practices for using Chef Infra effectively.